-Here are just a few of the obvious risks of failing to secure cloud application data on cloud apps like Office365, Google Docs, Box, and other automation solutions (CRM, marketing automation, etc.):
+Here are just a few of the obvious risks of failing to secure data on cloud apps like Office365, Google Docs, Box, and other automation solutions (CRM, marketing automation, etc.):

 - With cloud applications, data is stored on multiple servers that your company doesn’t control